fvsqr-Zend/docker-zendserver/ZendServer-9.0-EA/php7.0/apache/README.md

 ```
 https://localhost:PORT_MAP_10082
 ```
+The default password for accessing the GUI with the admin user is 'admin'.
+If the password should be changed during the start of the conatiner, the environment var ZS_ADMIN_PASSWORD can be added with the -e flag.
 There is also some output from Zend Server after bootstrapping - for example the password for the UI.
 If you're not running in damonized mode, you'll get the output directly in the terminal.
 Otherwise you have to execute:
 ```
 docker logs <container-id>